mmis1000/DOM-Proxy/README.md

 ```

 ### Caveats
 1. Due to the lack of native `Atomic.asyncAwait`, polyfill is used, the operation is actually far more expensive then it should (each call cost about 0.5ms).

-   This means calls like `Object.keys(fakeObject)` will be very slow because it requires to call `getOwnPropertyDescriptor` on every single property(call it on `window` will result in about 200 requests).
+   This means calls like `Object.keys(fakeObject)` will be very slow because it requires to call `getOwnPropertyDescriptor` on every single property (call it on `window` will result in about 200 requests).
 2. Due to the `FinalizationGroup` and `WeakRef` isn't ship on all stable browser version.

-It isn't possible to use it without edit the browser setting from cli currently.
+   It isn't possible to use this library without edit the browser setting from cli directly currently. (that's why this is a POC, WeakRef can't be polyfilled at all)